AdamxzV3/Github-Backuper/README.md

      start Installer.bat
      ```

-  2. Run the script and enter the GitHub username or organization name when prompted:
+  2. Before running the script change your webhook on the line 8
      ```
      python backup.py
      ```